rexlx/portping/README.md

 # portping
-ping tcp ports with goalng
+ping tcp ports with golang

 ```bash
 verify a tcp port is open on a remote machine